 In DUI stops, officers can not pull you over just because you were leaving the area of a bar or because it is late at night.
 This may be their true motivation for a stop but they must rely on some driving behavior.
 Weaving within the lane over a substantial distance or weaving across lanes are both grounds for reasonable suspicion of DUI.
 Other reasons include driving too slowly, speeding, failure to signal, car equipment violations, and squealing tires.
 It is important to note that any of these observed behaviors can be disputed in court.

 Many times I have found that the reason for the stop is a loose excuse at best.
 Driving too slowly can be caused by weather or traffic, weaving within the lane can be explained by ice on the road, there are even times where the listed reason for the stop is flat out false.

-These are the three most common indicators listed by officers as reasonable suspicion to believe a driver may be intoxicated, and to begin a DUI investigation.
+Pursuant to Idaho law, officers must have 3 indicators of intoxication in order to initiate a DUI investigation.
+The first is almost always "driving pattern" (the reason you are pulled over).
+The two additional indicators can be anything that makes it more likely you are under the influence of alcohol, drugs, or other intoxicating substances.
+The three most common indicators listed by officers as reasonable suspicion to believe a driver may be intoxicated, and to begin a DUI investigation, are Odor Of Alcohol, Slurred Speech, and Bloodshoot/Red/ Watery Eyes.
 However, these are flawed indicators and may not actual indicate intoxication.

 The presence of alcohol on a motorist's breath is among the first indications a police officer has that the driver may have been drinking.
 Officers use this clue to help make the initial determination that the driver is intoxicated and as a basis for beginning a DUI investigation.
 The odor of alcohol will be noted in the officer's arrest report, serving as evidence in the State's case against the driver.